dlresende/workshop-pipelines-done-right/README.md

 In order to run this workshop you will need to have the following tools available in your local workstation:
 - [fly](https://concourse-ci.org/download.html)

+## Setup
+`fly` is a command line interface that allows you to interact with Concourse.

+Follow the steps below in order to configure `fly`:
+1. Log into Concourse and add the Concourse server to your fly CLI target's list: `fly -t comandante login --concourse-url https://play.comandante.ci/`
+1. Check that you have logged in successfully and your fly CLI can talk to Concourse: `fly -t comandante status`

 ## 1st step: create a job called `build`
 In this step we are going to create a `build` job that will compile the application and run unit tests.